UnexomWid/eryn/README.md

 eryn.render(...);
 ```

+> Note: you can call the **setOptions** function as many times as you want.
+> Changes will take effect immediately.

-The previous files can now be written like this:
+The files can now be written with this syntax.
+Here's how the first file would look:

 **test.eryn**